 We have incurred losses in recent periods.
-We had negative operating cash flow for the fiscal years ended March 31, 2021, March 31, 2020, and March 31, 2019.
-We may not be able to achieve or maintain profitability and may continue to incur significant losses in the future.
-In addition, we expect to continue to increase our capital investments and operating expenses as we implement initiatives to continue to grow our business.
-If our revenues do not increase to offset these expected increases in costs and operating expenses, we will not be profitable.
+We had negative operating cash flow for the fiscal years ended March 31, 2022, March 31, 2021, March 31, 2020, and March 31, 2019.
+We may not be able to achieve or maintain profitability and may continue to incur significant losses in the future even in light of our Restructuring Actions.
+In addition, we expect to continue to increase our capital investments and incur significant operating expenses as we implement initiatives to continue to grow our business.
+If our revenues do not increase to offset these expected costs and operating expenses, we will not be profitable.
 If our revenue declines or fails to grow at a rate faster than our operating expenses, and we are unable to secure funding under terms that are favorable or acceptable to us, or at all, we will not be able to achieve and maintain profitability in future periods.
 As a result, we may continue to generate losses.
 We may not achieve profitability in the future and, even if we do become profitable, we might not be able to sustain that profitability.
 There is no assurance that future revenues will be sufficient to generate the funds required to continue operations without external funding.